Tag Archives: Jennifer Jason Leigh

 The Hateful 8 (2015), Walton Goggins

-If you hadn’t already guessed, I think that The Hateful Eight is a movie worth seeing.
-Certainly one I’ll be watching again in the very near future.
-I don’t know if it’s quite Tarantino’s best but perhaps that would depend on one’s preferred movie genre.
+If you haven’t already guessed, I think that The Hateful Eight is a movie worth seeing.
+Certainly, one I’ll be watching again very soon.
+I don’t know if it’s quite Tarantino’s best, but perhaps that would depend on one’s preferred movie genre.

-Walton Goggins portrayal of Sheriff Chris Mannix, Tim Roth’s Oswaldo Mobray and Samuel L. Jackson’s Major Marquis Warren are my favourite of The Hateful Eight characters.
-The first two because of the humour and the latter thanks to the dialogue, style and undeniable cool.
+Walton Goggins’s portrayal of Sheriff Chris Mannix, Tim Roth’s Oswaldo Mobray and Samuel L. Jackson’s Major Marquis Warren are my favourite of The Hateful Eight characters.
+The first two are because of the humour, and the latter, thanks to the dialogue, style and undeniable cool.

-Watch The Hateful Eight for the story telling and film making mastery.
-Lastly, if you can make out the first lines of dialogue that come out of the mouth of Jody, played by Channing Tatum, please let me know in the comments below because I couldn’t make sense of it.
+Watch The Hateful Eight for the storytelling and filmmaking mastery.
+Lastly, if you can make out the first lines of dialogue that come out of the mouth of Jody, played by Channing Tatum, please let me know in the comments below because I really tried yet failed to make sense of any of it.

 G